Experimental Psychology, Ph.D.

 Fieldwork and Research Opportunities

-During each term of the program, students will actively participate in a research vertical team, including individual lab groups, concentration groups and/or full program groups.
+During each term, students will actively participate in a research vertical team, including individual lab groups, concentration groups and/or full program groups.
 Through discussions, presentations and other activities, this team will help students stay involved in research and other professional development activities during the program.

 Careers

-This program prepares students for academic teaching and research careers in cognitive neuroscience, developmental or social psychology.
+This program prepares students for academic teaching and research careers in cognitive neuroscience, developmental psychology and social psychology.

 Admission Requirements